muriloboratto/NCCL/README.md

-# NCCL (NVIDIA Collective Communication Library)
+# Sample Codes using NCCL on Multi-GPU

 ----
 ## What is NCCL?
 see [NVIDIA](https://docs.nvidia.com/deeplearning/sdk/nccl-developer-guide/docs/index.html)

-> NCCL is a A sample of how to call collective operation functions on multi-GPU.
+> NCCL (NVIDIA Collective Communication Library) is a A sample of how to call collective operation functions on multi-GPU.
 A simple example of using broadcast, reduce, allGather, reduceScatter operations.

 ----